 This family owned and operated pecan orchard brings the crops to market with the help of the entire family.
 From scouting insects, fertilizing, pruning, and harvesting to minding the store each Fall, each family member has a task that helps bring our customers the highest quality pecans.
 Mark Swanson sees to the every day operations of the pecan orchard while his wife Julie takes care of the mail order business.
 Susan Vallee, Julie's sister, manages Little Eva's Pecan Store and the mail order business.
 Mothers, brothers, sisters, nieces, and nephews all help wherever needed!
 Our company takes pride in having supplied the Louisiana Pecan Festival Country Store with top quality fresh pecans for many years!!!

 At present Natchitoches Pecans takes pride in providing fancy Louisiana pecans for its walk-in and mail order customers.
 Several varieties of pecans, including Desirable, Stuart, Elliot, Sumner, Candy, Branch, and Melrose are grown on Little Eva.
 Our most popular varieties are:

 DESIRABLE - A variety of pecan large in size with a golden kernel and excellent taste.
 A "semi paper-shell" and the most popular pecan for all round use.
 Over fifty percent of our orchard is Desirable.

-ELLIOT - Always our personnel favorite.
+ELLIOT - Always our personal favorite.
 This smaller tear drop shaped nut has a bit harder shell to crack than the Desirable but their taste is so buttery sweet that we have termed them "gold nuggets".